kabilan942/Projects/README.md

 * Developed and fine-tuned predictive models, including AdaBoost and XGBoost among others, achieving an F1 score of 0.646.
 Conducted hyperparameter tuning using GridSearchCV for optimal performance.

+## Practice:
+* Contains some of the projects done in the past.

 ## KPMG: